ONDC-Official/reference-implementations/utilities/ondc-crypto-sdk-nodejs/README.md

 import { createAuthorizationHeader } from "ondc-crypto-sdk-nodejs"

 const header = await createAuthorizationHeader({
-      message: { context: {...}, message: {...} },
+      body: { context: {...}, message: {...} },
       privateKey: privateKey,
-      bapId: "...", // Subscriber ID that you get after registering to ONDC Network
+      subscriberId: "...", // Subscriber ID that you get after registering to ONDC Network
-      bapUniqueKeyId: "584", // Unique Key Id or uKid that you get after registering to ONDC Network });
+      subscriberUniqueKeyId: "584", // Unique Key Id or uKid that you get after registering to ONDC Network });
 ```